Last updated on November 20th, 2020

 Make the cookies:

-Add the reserved flour incrementally until fully incorporated and a soft dough forms.
+- Add the reserved flour incrementally until a soft dough forms.

-Preheat the oven to 350˚ and line two baking sheets with parchment paper or Silpat liners.
+- Preheat the oven to 350 degrees F and line two baking sheets with parchment paper or silicone liners.

 Make the filling:

-Divide the filling equally between two mixing bowls—the filling will be a little over 12 oz., so for those of you with a kitchen scale, you’ll have about 6 oz. in each bowl.
+- Divide the filling equally between two mixing bowls—the filling will be a little over 12 ounces, so for those of you with a kitchen scale, you'll have about 6 ounces in each bowl.
 (Hint: use white bowls to best see the vibrancy of the food coloring.)

-Roll the filling into balls a little more than 1/2 inch in diameter and place on the underside of a cookie (see photo below).
+- Roll the filling into balls a little more than 1/2 inch in diameter and place on the underside of a cookie.
 Place another cookie on top and press gently, shimmying slightly to adhere and squish the balls out into equal halves of filling.